Header Banner

-How To: Dance the Tango Tap on '3' embellishments
+How to Dance the Tango Tap on '3' embellishments

 This video illustrates tapping on the '3' or the upbeat (halfway through the beat).
 Count '1-2-3-4' for each beat. ('1' being the downbeat, '3' being the upbeat or exact middle, and '2' and '4' being the places inbetween or the quarter beats).
 It is not a synchopated embellishment, as it happens on an even division of the beat.